Margnet-data/LITA-CAPSTONE-PROJECT-/README.md

 ## Customer Segmentation and Overview of Subscription Trends for a Subscription Company
 ---
-This Project provides an analysis of a retail store's sales data to understand customer behavior, sales trends, and product performance.
-The project includes data cleaning, exploration, and visualization of key insights to help the store make data-driven decisions.
+This Project provides an analysis of a Subscription company's data to understand customer behavior, subscription trends, and cancellations.
+The project includes data cleaning, exploration, and visualization of key insights to help the company make data-driven decisions.

 ## Table of Contents